 The views at MacCallum Pool alone make it worth a visit.
 An unbeatable sunbathing spot on a heritage timber deck looks out over the harbour to Sydney city, the Harbour Bridge and the Opera House.

 Chowder Bay Baths, Mosman

-You won't find Chowder Bay in tourist brochures, but this gorgeous pool is loved by Sydney locals.
+You won't find Chowder Bay in tourist brochures which makes it an instant win.
+This gorgeous pool is loved by Sydney locals.
 Surrounding bushland and the calm waters of Chowder Bay make this a very popular picnic and swimming spot.
 Cool off in the harbour pool and look out for the seahorses that live along its netted edge.

 Giles Bath, Coogee